 That's an average.
 Tax preparation campaigns drove lifts of +30% to +48%.
 The study also identified a dose-response relationship: markets with heavier radio exposure showed roughly twice the website lift of lighter-exposure markets.
 That's the kind of causality signal that gives attribution real teeth.

 The same methodology has been applied at even larger scale.
-IHeartMedia ran a radio attribution study covering 310 auto dealers, 1.8 million individual ad impressions, 100 markets, and 17 months, and found consistent, measurable connections between spot airings and dealer website traffic.
+IHeartMedia ran a radio measurement study covering 310 auto dealers, 1.8 million individual ad impressions, 100 markets, and 17 months, and found consistent, measurable connections between spot airings and dealer website traffic.
 At that sample size, the signal is hard to argue with.

 Branded Search: The Clearest Signal Radio Produces

-The logic is straightforward: if someone types your brand name into Google, they already know who you are.
+Website traffic lift is useful, but it's a blunt instrument.
+Branded search — queries that include your actual business name or tagline — is a much cleaner signal.
+If someone types your brand name into Google, they already know who you are.
 Something created that awareness.
 In markets where you're running radio and not much else, a sustained lift in branded search volume is strong evidence that the radio is working.

 This is particularly valuable for awareness campaigns, where the goal isn't an immediate conversion but a future one.
 The consumer hears your name repeatedly over six weeks, files it away, and searches for you three months later when the need arises.
-Traditional attribution windows, most platforms default to 30 days, will miss this entirely.
+Traditional attribution windows — most platforms default to 30 days — will miss this entirely.
 Branded search data lets you see the long tail of that awareness investment.

 The Honest Limitations

-And call tracking, still a common radio attribution method, only works for businesses where customers actually call: a restaurant, a car dealer, a law firm.
+And call tracking, still a common radio measurement method, only works for businesses where customers actually call: a restaurant, a car dealer, a law firm.
 For e-commerce brands or B2B companies with long sales cycles and complex buying committees, the call track tells you almost nothing.

 The point isn't that measurement is impossible.
 It's that good measurement is hard, and anyone telling you otherwise is trying to sell you something.